Actively Recruiting

 - Enrolled in the French Health Insurance

-- Have not objected to participation
+- Individuals who have not objected to participate

 You will not qualify if you...